hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - the actual standard: [https://www.unicode.org/versions/latest/](https://www.unicode.org/versions/latest/)
 - Wikipedia Unicode article: [https://en.wikipedia.org/wiki/Unicode](https://en.wikipedia.org/wiki/Unicode)
-- brief unicode introduction for JavaScript developers: [https://exploringjs.com/impatient-js/ch_unicode.html](https://exploringjs.com/impatient-js/ch_unicode.html)
+- brief Unicode introduction for JavaScript developers: [https://exploringjs.com/impatient-js/ch_unicode.html](https://exploringjs.com/impatient-js/ch_unicode.html)

-The goal of unicode is to be universal, efficient and unambiguous.
+The goal of Unicode is to be universal, efficient and unambiguous.
 In order to achieve that, it needs:

 - a character encoding: translating e.g. `a` or `쟬` to something unambiguous
 - a text encoding: translating a sequence of characters into an efficient byte format

 The term "character" is quite overloaded and we will go through different definitions along the way.

-### Unicode Codepoint
+### Unicode Code Point

-Unicode Codepoints are a way of encoding a single character through numerical values.
+Unicode Code Points are a way of encoding a single character through numerical values.
 It ranges from the hexadecimal values 0 to 10FFFF, which we saw before in the definition of `chr :: Int -> Char`.
-The formal notation of codepoints is `U+0000` to `U+10FFFF`.
+The formal notation of code points is `U+0000` to `U+10FFFF`.

 It is essentially a static mapping, e.g.: